Sikh Beliefs on Drug and Alcohol Rehab

 Sikh Beliefs on Substance Abuse

 Kirt Karna allows Sikhs to maintain self-control as he or she avoids toxic environments that can breed substance abuse.
 As a result, drug use has become a taboo in the Sikh community.
 Because of traditional beliefs that prohibit ego-gratifying behaviors, individuals battling trauma manifesting as substance abuse have little room to discuss the problems.
 Additionally, members of the Sikh community may not be understanding or knowledgeable on how to understand substance abuse outside of a spiritual context.
 Sikh individuals with drug or alcohol problems often feel isolated in their communities, which can worsen substance abuse problems and cause them to avoid seeking drug or alcohol rehab.
+Due to these factors, the Sikh community tends to have a negative viewpoint on substance abuse.
+Fear of loss of status has prevented many from seeking treatment despite their need for professional help.

 Questions about treatment?